 Punishing a well-intentioned messenger, even when in your opinion the value they are adding is worthless, is dangerous.
 It tells others not to share anything useful with you since they never know how to respond.

-Fix: Never punish someone from bringing a bad news or warning you of a potential pitfall.
+Fix: Never punish someone from bringing a piece of bad news or warning you of a potential pitfall.
 Thank them for the same instead.

 Blame everyone except oneself